faryabiLab/dockerize-workflows/README.md

 ## Cromwell Configuration
 Within the `cromwell_configs` directory is a Cromwell config file which instructs the engine to use Docker as backend.
 Right now, **the only option you should change** is `concurrent-job-limit`.
 * `concurrent-job-limit` - Default = 10, most amount of jobs that can be run at once.
+#### Call-Caching
+A desirable feature for many workflows is the ability to identify steps, or "jobs", that have already been run and essentially "skip" that step, saving both time and computing resources.
+In this reporisoty, Cromwell is configured to use a local MySQL database (which runs from a Docker container) called `PipelineDatabase`.
+If you want to use a different SQL, or any, database, the `database` block must be edited accordingly, else, the config will attempt to log in to the MySQL server specified.
 ## Usage
 First, navigate to the workflow you want to use, located the in `./workflows` directory.
 Each subdirectory contains the batch and sample-level workflows, as well as the config file.
 The `*_inputs.config` file must be configured for the workflow to run properly.
 Many of these options will be parameters for the command-line tools used in the workflow, but the important ones are:
 * `project_out_dir` - Main output directory, where by-sample directories will be created for by-cample output files.